prologdb/prologdb/docs/execution_plan_format.md

 This is the equivalent of an SQL table-scan

 ### `[fact, +] -> unify(fact) -> +`

+**Arguments:**
+1. The fact unify with, usually as given in the prolog query

 **Action:**  Does an isolated unification of the input fact with the argument fact.
 **Yields:** The input persistence ID if the unification succeeds.